Mohamed-Abotalb/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - Third C file is 2-strlen.c, it returns the length of a string.

 - Fourth C file is 3-puts.c, it prints a string, followed by a new line, to stdout.

+- Fifth C file is 4-print_rev.c, it prints a string, in reverse, followed by a new line.